rubrikinc/terraform-aws-rubrik-cloud-cluster/README.md

 ##### Initialising the directory

-The directory can be initialised for Terraform use by running the ‘terraform init’ command:
+The directory can be initialised for Terraform use by running the `terraform init` command:

 ```none
 tim@HAL:~/terraform-cloudcluster$ terraform init